 Undergoing rehabilitation after a serious injury is of paramount importance not only for your recovery but also to help you seek compensation from the at-fault party for damages.
 Refusing rehabilitation after a medical treatment may send the wrong message to the at-fault party and his/her insurance company: if you do not need to get better, what if the severity of your injury was made up or exaggerated in the first place?

 “Refusing to undergo rehabilitation may significantly reduce the value of your personal injury settlement,” says our experienced personal injury attorney.

 Patients require rehabilitation to help them restore their pre-injury abilities and skills and get back to work and the activities they used to engage in and enjoy prior to the accident.
 Depending on the type of injury and the progress of your recovery, rehabilitation can take various forms, including:

 More often than not, rehabilitation programs are required in serious personal injury cases involving severe burns, disfigurement, amputation, brain injury, back injury, and others.
 However, rehabilitation may also be recommended even if you suffered minor injuries.

 Before agreeing to rehabilitation, it is vital to consult with a Los Angeles personal injury attorney in order to ensure that you will be compensated for paying for the rehab program.

 When choosing a rehabilitation facility in Los Angeles or elsewhere in California, consider the following factors:

 Choosing a rehabilitation center in California may not be as difficult as choosing the best laptop, yet it could still be challenging considering that you want to get it right for a speedy recovery.
-Here at The Law Offices of Howard Craig Kornberg, our experienced lawyers can help you choose the best rehab facility in California.
-Schedule a free consultation by calling 310-997-0904 or complete this contact form.
+Here at the Law Offices of Howard Craig Kornberg, our experienced lawyers can help you choose the best rehab facility in California.
+Schedule a free consultation by calling 310-997-0904 or completing this contact form.